loosehose/Apollonator/README.md

 # Apollonator
 ## Description

-Apollonator is a script designed to extract information from Apollo.io on target organizations, given a list of names.
-Apollonator relies on a configuration file (config.yml) to parse the API key, organization name, and boolean values to determine what information will be gathered from the Apollo JSON response.
-Apollonator waits 18 second between each request to avoid usage limitations per minute and hour.
+Apollonator is a script that extracts information from Apollo.io for target organizations using a list of names.
+It utilizes a configuration file (config.yml) to input the API key, organization name, and boolean values for specific information to gather from the Apollo JSON response.
+To avoid usage limitations, Apollonator implements a 18 second delay between each request.

 ### API Information
 I created a master key to avoid any issues; however, that may be overkill.